Zombies in the Country

 Periodic Tabloid (part of a three-part series), September 24, 2013

 [Note: The blog where this series was originally published is no longer online.
-The post below contains the text of the original post.]
+Below is the original text of the post.]

 In contrast to my posts on earlier zombie movies, in which zombies emerge from imperialized colonies or from a damaged countryside, many newer zombies have their origin in a more modern institution: the laboratory.

 Danny Boyle's 28 Days Later (2002), for example, opens with a scene of animals in a medical research facility rattling their cages.
 The animals are infected with a virus that can only be described as rage.
 While it is not immediately clear whether or not the infection was deliberately induced, its effects are disastrous regardless.
 Predictably, the rage virus escapes the lab and begins infecting humans.

 This summer's blockbuster zombie movie, World War Z, takes many of its cues from 28 Days Later.
 In contrast to many earlier films, these zombies are fast, violently aggressive, and can turn a living person into an infected monster almost immediately.
 Zombiism functions like a communicable disease; at the individual level it is transmitted through intimate contact (particularly via bodily fluids), and at the societal level it is distributed through modern transportation.

 In both films people respond to the zombie outbreak like they would to any other virus, by creating a space for scientific investigation.
 Both movies have scenes in which a lone infected monster is held captive and observed as a research animal, ostensibly to discover the mechanisms behind the virus and, eventually, how to cure it.
 And in World War Z, a laboratory provides the solution for mankind's survival; past the zombies swaying listlessly near supply closets and lab benches, a stash of deadly viruses held in cold storage become a sort of inoculation against zombie infection.